 Editor's Note: The following was submitted and written by Rich Ciamacca.
 To submit your own opinion pieces to Phoenixville Patch, e-mail email@example.com.
 Opinons expressed do not necessarily represent those of Phoenixville Patch.

-I find it interesting that Jim Gerlach has just written a piece for the Patch about jobs.
+I find it interesting that Jim Gerlach has just written for the Patch about jobs.
 I've been writing him for weeks about the subject and I just received a response this past week.

 I'm guessing that a number of people have been writing him about job creation and why not?
 The Occupy Wall Street protests have focused all of America on the economy's affect on people right here at home and those protests have Republicans worried.
 Why?
 Because the protests struck a chord with ordinary Americans.

 Ordinary Americans have borne the brunt of this economy: people who have raised their kids, bought homes, paid for health care, paid college tuition for their kids and saved for retirement are looking back at the reduced value of their homes and 401(k)s (if they still have either of them) and wondering, I didn't do anything wrong.
 How is this situation going to be corrected and who is going to be held responsible?

 Well, the Republican answer to all of us, which lies in between lines of Jim's piece, is that it's our fault.
 Let me explain my position by looking at the two major issues that Jim addresses: 1) deficits and spending and 2) energy and regulation.

 You don't hear much about deficits since the Wall Street protests began.
 The reason for that is simple: the focus of the debate has shifted and rightfully so to the economy which is in the worst shape since the Great Depression.
 When the private economy is not creating jobs, the government has to spend in order to spur economic activity.